-Each student will receive an own MBS e-mail address upon arrival on Orientation.
-MBS will only communicate via this e-mail once you arrived and have your login.
+Each student will receive an MBS e-mail address prior to the program start.
+MBS will only communicate via this e-mail once your program starts.
 You can change the settings and forward MBS e-mails to your private e-mail address.
 It is your responsibility to check e-mails on a regular basis as otherwise important information won't get through to you.